digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-extension-packages/fixed-rate-bond.rst

 #####################################################

 This tutorial describes how to define and lifecycle a fixed rate bond instrument.
-It is similar to the :doc:`Lifecycling <../getting-started/lifecycling>` tutorial, in that it describes how lifecycle rules and events can be used to evolve instruments over time.
+It is similar to the :doc:`Lifecycling tutorial <../getting-started/lifecycling>`, in that it describes how lifecycle rules and events can be used to evolve instruments over time.
 However, there is one main difference:

-* The :doc:`Lifecycling <../getting-started/lifecycling>` tutorial describes a dividend event, which is something that the issuer defines *on an ongoing basis*.
+* The :doc:`Lifecycling tutorial <../getting-started/lifecycling>` describes a dividend event, which is something that the issuer defines *on an ongoing basis*.
 Only once the date and amount of a dividend payment has been defined, the issuer creates a distribution event accordingly.
 * This tutorial describes a fixed rate bond, where all coupon payments are defined *in advance*.